Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never used BetMGM before?
-Getting started is easy.
-To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will walk you through the process.
+Looking to use BetMGM to make a bet?
+Signing up is simple.
+Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will walk you through the process.

-Looking to bet on a game today but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think the team you bet on will win, simple as that!
-And if they do, and you bet $10 with odds of -110, you'd get $19 back.
+Have the desire to wager on one of today's games but aren't quite sure where to start?
+We're here to help.
+Wagering on the moneyline, spread, and over/under are a few of the most common ways to place bets.
+A moneyline bet means that you think one of the teams will win the contest.
+Pretty simple.
+If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.

-Although it can be a tad more complicated, betting against the spread can offer a bigger payout or better chance to win in certain situations.
+While it can be a bit more complicated, betting against the spread can offer a better payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
 But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.

-An easier way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the end of the contest.
-It's that simple.
+Searching for an easier way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you think the combined score of both teams at the conclusion of the game will be higher or lower than the over/under.
+That's all there is to it.
+If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set total.

 Games in Colorado Today